 An early group of Native Americans originally named Kenosha, Wisconsin Kenozia which means "place of the Pike".
 In 1836, after more settlers arrived and the first post office was established, it was renamed to Pike Creek.
 In the ensuing years, the area became an important Great Lakes shipping port and the village was once again renamed — to Southport.
 In 1850, one last change gave Kenosha its current title, a modernized version of the early Kenozia, and the name for which the county is also named.

 The Kenosha Area also boasts a number of famous names and faces who are from our community.
 What do The Odd Couple, Happy Days and On.Cor frozen dinner commercials have in common?
 Well, Al Molinaro of course!
-Al is a proud native of Kenosha and says that he loves the area's culture and friendliness.
+The late actor was from Kenosha.
 Two-time Emmy winner Daniel J. Travanti of Hill Street Blues fame and movie actor Mark Ruffalo ("The Hulk") also once called Kenosha home.
 Cocoon's Don Ameche and War of the Worlds radio broadcast creator Orson Welles also lived in Kenosha at one time or another.
 Kenosha is also the hometown of Miss America 2012 Laura Kaeppeler.
+See more of Kenosha's Famous Faces here.